Python-SIP/sip/sphinx/annotations.rst

     This string annotation specifies the type of the mapped type as it will appear in any generated docstrings and PEP 484 type hints when it is passed to a function (rather than being returned from a function).
-It is usually used with arguments of type :stype:`SIP_PYOBJECT` to provide a more specific type.

 .. mapped-type-annotation:: TypeHintOut